KrugST/AppiumExampleVector/README.md

 <h1> HOW TO RUN</h1>

-1. Open android sturion and add vertual device
+1. Connect your device to your computer
-2. Launch your vertual device
+2. Run "adb devices" commend to make sure your device is connected
 3. Install Vector app from google play
 4. Use run.sh to start my atuomation